AguAlex/Vacation-Suggestions-App/README.md

 The following UML diagrams were created to better understand and design the architecture:

 1. **Workflow Diagram** - Represents user interactions such as searching hotels, talking to the chatbot or looking for POIs.
+2. **Use Case Diagram** – Represents the main functionalities of the website and how different types of users interact with them.

 _All diagrams are included in the `/diagrams` folder._